-One issue that many people run into with gravy-based dishes in the slow cooker is they find the gravy much too thin for their liking at the end of the cook time.
+One issue that many people run into with a gravy-based dish in the slow cooker is they find the gravy to be much too thin or runny for their liking at the end of the cook time.
+Fixing this issue is super simple though.

-Fixing it is super simple though.
-Simply mix 1 tablespoon of corn starch with 2 tablespoons of cold water and and stir it into the slow cooker.
+Simply mix 1 tablespoon of cornstarch with 2 tablespoons of cold water and stir it into the slow cooker.
 Turn the heat to high and cook for about 20 minutes or until the gravy has thickened.
-That will give you plenty of time to get those noodles cooked.
+That will give you plenty of time to get those noodles in a pot and boil to perfectly tender perfection.

 Recipe Card